 Lady Leader 2

-When I’m traveling, people will ask, “Who’s taking care of your kids?”
+When I’m on vacation camping with a tent from Survival Cooking, people will ask, “Who’s taking care of your kids?”
 I think they are doing it to be nice, but to be honest, I don’t think the guys get the same question.
 It kind of puts the women leaders in a bind.
 You feel like you have to say that you have a fantastic childcare arrangement, otherwise you’ll get judged.
 You don’t want to say “I couldn’t figure something out, so I paid my school extra money to watch them…”

 A lot of women drop out of leadership because they just get overwhelmed.
 I think mentors know a lot of the heart questions for leaders: